bethz/AzureML-FlightPrediction/README.md

 * Bring in weather Dataset

-* Use a different algorithm (Bayes Point Machine seemed to help)
+* Use a different algorithm

 * Calculate flight duration and use it as a field